softon/indipay/README.md

 </pre></code>

 <b>Step 5:</b> Modify the app\Http\Kernel.php to use the new Middleware.
-This is required so as to avoid CSRF verification of the Response from the payment gateways.
+This is required so as to avoid CSRF verification on the Response Url from the payment gateways.
-You may adjust the routes in the config file config/indipay.php to disable CSRF on particular routes.
+<b>You may adjust the routes in the config file config/indipay.php to disable CSRF on your gateways response routes.</b>
 <pre><code>
     'App\Http\Middleware\VerifyCsrfToken',
 </pre></code>